How Can I Become a Pharmaceutical Drug Rep?

 What Skills and Aptitudes Would Contribute to My Success?

 The primary skills necessary for a sales representative include excellent communication capabilities for developing long-term relationships with physicians and other medical professionals.
-You would balance personable affability and a positive attitude with persuasiveness to close a sale, which may require several months.
+You would balance friendliness and a positive attitude with persuasiveness to close a sale, which might require several months.
 Such traits as patience, perseverance and goal-orientation will contribute to your success.
-Problem-solving skills and the ability to work collaboratively and independently would be helpful in this profession as well.
+Problem-solving skills and the ability to work both collaboratively and independently would be helpful in this profession as well.
 You should have a clean-cut, professional appearance when approaching your customers in person.

 What Education or Training Is Required?

 To become a pharmaceutical sales representative, employers would prefer that you hold a bachelor's degree, preferably in a scientific or technical major.
 Once a pharmaceutical manufacturer hires you, training about their products will be provided by the company.
 You may also receive on-the-job training in sales consultation techniques.
 You may choose to attain the Certified Sales Professional designation through the Manufacturers' Representatives Educational Research Foundation (MRERF).
-The certification process involves three days of intensive seminars comprised of three components; these include managing stress and maintaining a positive attitude, the selling process itself and general business skills.
+The certification process involves three days of intensive seminars comprised of three components: managing stress and maintaining a positive attitude, the selling process itself and general business skills.

 How Much Do Drug and Pharmaceutical Reps Earn?

-According to the U.S. Bureau of Labor Statistics, the median annual wage for a sales representative who sold scientific and technical products was $74,520 in 2013 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics, the median annual wage for a sales representative who sold scientific and technical products was $75,140 in 2014 (www.bls.gov).
 Your compensation would be partly derived from sales commissions, based on the value of the sales you close.
-Also, you may earn bonuses based on your overall performance, such as achieving certain sales goals.
+Also, you might earn bonuses based on your overall performance, such as achieving certain sales goals.